OzturkBerkan/Explore-Victoria-Web-Application/README.md

 # Milestone 4

-This milestone had us finish the construction of our application.
-It has been demonstrated in the provided video <br>
+The construction of the web application is finished.
 Our previous architecure models where updated as well <br>
 A table of which use cases were implemented in each milestone <br>
 Lastly, a software architecture was created including 3 unique views and an interface document